 - Strange Liquids: Some liquids display strange behaviour because their viscosity makes them flow differently to ‘normal’ liquids.

 - Tsunamis and Surf: Learn how the two wave types differ and how ocean waves of all kinds affect New Zealand’s coast.

 If you are looking for something specific, do a word search.
-You can search all resources by keyword, context and/or curriculum strand, or choose ‘Selected resources’ to search by collection, audience and/or resource type.
+You can also search all resources by keyword, context, level and/or curriculum strand, or choose ‘Selected resources’ to search by collection, audience and/or resource type.

 The Science Learning Hub Thinking Tools contain interactive teaching tools.